hecomi/uOSC/README.md

 }
 ```

-`onDataReceived` is called from the Unity main thread, so you can use Unity APIs inside it.
+`onDataReceived` is called from the main Unity thread, so you can use the Unity APIs in it.

-OSC Bundle is automatically expanded, and each message comes to
-the `onDataReceived` event handler directly, so you don't have to check
-whether the value is a OSC Message or OSC Bundle.
+Since the OSC Bundle is automatically expanded and each message comes directly to the `onDataReceived` event handler, there is no need to check whether the value is an OSC Message or an OSC Bundle.

 ### Client